Debunking 9 Student Privacy Concerns Around Online Monitoring Systems

 February 8, 2022

-Data Privacy Day was January 28th, and with it came further commentary about how students’ privacy should be protected.
-Many parents are concerned about how schools use student data and how monitoring tools might inhibit the learning experience.
+As youth spend an increasing amount of time online, many parents are concerned about how schools use student data and how monitoring tools might inhibit the learning experience.

 "Using monitoring software alone doesn't amount to much more than surveillance," cautions Teodora Pavkovic, the lead digital wellness and online safety expert at Linewize.
 "When you add conversation to that—and lots of it—you create that vital dialogue around digital citizenship, healthy online habits, and social-emotional well-being."

-After thorough research, we’ve discovered a few myths about privacy concerns related to student online monitoring systems.
-In this article, we’ll debunk some of the most commonly circulated misconceptions.
+In this article, we'll debunk some of the most commonly circulated misconceptions.

-1) Monitoring tools substitute mental health counselor support.
+1) Monitoring tools substitute mental health counselors

 2) Monitoring technology exists because of remote learning.